Santa Sabina: Convent and Studium of the Dominican Order

 In 1216 the Order of Preachers, now commonly known as the Dominicans, was approved by Pope Honorius as "the first order instituted by the Church with an academic mission".
 Honorius III invited Saint Dominic, the founder of the Order of Preachers, to take up residence at the church of Santa Sabina in 1220.
-The official foundation of the Dominican convent at Santa Sabina with its studium conventuale, the first Dominican studium in Rome, occurred with the legal transfer of property from Honorius III to the Order of Preachers on June 5, 1222 though the brethren had taken up residence there already in 1220.
+The official foundation of the Dominican convent at Santa Sabina with its studium conventuale, the first Dominican studium in Rome, occurred with the legal transfer of property from Honorius III to the Order of Preachers on 5 June 1222, though the brethren had taken up residence there already in 1220.

 Some scholars have written that Honorius III was a member of the Savelli family and that the church and associated buildings formed part of the holdings of the Savelli, thereby explaining why Honorius III donated Santa Sabina to the Dominicans.
 In fact, Honorius III was not a Savelli.
 These scholars may have confused later Pope Honorius IV, who was a Savelli, and Honorius III.
 In any case, the church was given over to the Dominicans and it has since then served as their headquarters in Rome.

 In 1265 in accordance with the injunction of the Chapter of the Roman province of the Order of Preachers at Anagni, Thomas Aquinas was assigned as regent master at the studium conventuale at Santa Sabina: “Fr.
 Thome de Aquino iniungimus in remissionem peccatorum quod teneat studium Rome, et volumus quod fratribus qui stant secum ad studendum provideatur in necessariis vestimentis a conventibus de quorum predicatione traxerunt originem.
 Si autem illi studentes inventi fuerint negligentes in studio, damus potestatem fr.
 Thome quod ad conventus suos possit eos remittere”.
+[We enjoin Brother Thomas Aquinas, in the remission of sins, that he continue his studies in Rome, and we desire that the brothers who stand with him to study be provided with the necessary clothing by the convents from whose preaching they originated.
+But if those students are found negligent in their studies, we give power to Brother Thomas to send them back to their convents.]